klmmmv/thesis/chap2.md

 Business Objects are structured objects which can be sent along with messages.
-Each BO has a name and a specififc content and the business object itself can be seen as the payload of each message. [@fleischmann:2010, p.
-181] defines business objects as physical and logical "things" that are required to process business transactions.
+Each BO has a name and a specififc content and the business object itself can be seen as the payload of each message.
+Fleischmann et al. [@fleischmann:2010] defines business objects as physical and logical "things" that are required to process business transactions.
 According to him they can be considered as data structures composed of several basic data types or other such data structures.